 I receive emails, on a regular basis, from people who have been to my website and have seen (and sometimes actually have read) various commentaries that I have written about Bible topics.
-The people who have read things I’ve written usually will comment specifically on certain points, with which they agree or disagree.
-In those cases, accordingly, I typically will respond to their comments.
-Occasionally, I will have ongoing, logical, and rational discussions with people like that, although usually I do not have a lot of time or interest in doing this.
+The people who have read things I’ve written usually will comment specifically on certain points with which they agree or disagree.
+In those cases, accordingly, I will respond to their comments if and when I have the time.
+Occasionally, I will have brief, logical, rational discussions with people like that, although I do not have the time or interest in having lengthy exchanges with anyone.

-When someone does not comment specifically on things I have written, but instead requests that I read commentaries and opinions that they or others have written, I usually will read what that person has written (or a portion of it, if it is quite lengthy, since I do not have the time or interest to read a great deal of unsolicited material).
+When someone does not comment specifically on things I have written, but instead requests that I read opinions and commentaries that they or others have written, sometimes I will read what that person has written (or a portion of it, if it is quite lengthy, since I do not have the time or interest to read a great deal of unsolicited material).
 Then I will single out some points and indicate why I agree or disagree with them.

 In many cases, when I disagree with a person’s viewpoints, that person will continue emailing me, attempting to convince me to adopt his/her viewpoints.
 What such a person rarely will do is to cite specific points in my writings and comment why he/she believes that I am in error.
 I have two things to say about this:

-As an example, I have compiled the 20 emails—and my responses to many of those emails—of someone who wrote me for about 3 months a few years ago, attempting to convince me that there is nothing in the Bible that speaks of a prophetic 70th Week (of 7 years) to occur in the future.
-He steadfastly believed, and adamantly wanted for me to believe, that there are only 3½ years (not 7 years) remaining to fulfill Daniel 9:26,27.
-In case you are interested in looking at an extremely lengthy example of what I have described above, click on the following link; I think you will understand why I lose interest in having fruitless, pointless dialogues with people:
+As an example, I have compiled the 20 emails—and my responses to many of those emails—of someone who wrote me for about 3 months during 2006.
+(At that time, I had more time for back-and-forth dialogues with people, which no longer is the case.)
+He attempted to convince me that there is nothing in the Bible that speaks of a prophetic 70th Week (of 7 years) to occur in the future.
+He steadfastly believed, and adamantly wanted for me to believe as well, that there are only 3½ years (not 7 years) remaining to fulfill Daniel 9:26,27.
+In case you are interested in looking at an extremely lengthy example of what I have described above, click on the following link; I think you will understand why I have no interest in having fruitless, futile dialogues with people:

 Since that word document is quite extensive and protracted (368 KB), it may take awhile to load if you have a slow internet connection.
-I have changed the names of people mentioned within the emails.
+I have changed the names of people mentioned within the email exchange.

 Ted